rexim/dotfiles/README.md

 # Requirements #

 * Emacs 24+
-* Any *nix
+* Any Linux distribution or Windows 7+
 * git
 * Internet connection

 # Deployment #

-Clone the repo somewhere and run deploy.sh.
+For Linux, clone the repo somewhere and run deploy.sh.
+For Windows 7+, clone the repo somewhere and run deploy.ps1 as Administrator.